How it all began

 Battle of the Beasts / The European Championships

 With such positive feedback from Battle of the Boxes, Carl Saville set out to find the fittest athletes in the UK.
 In 2014, the first individual competition, Battle of the Beasts, was introduced.
 After completing the qualifiers, the top 50 male and top 50 female athletes were invited to the finals at Charter Hall.
-800+ spectators attended to see who would win the first individual CrossFit competition to be held in Essex.
+800+ spectators attended to see who would win the first individual CrossFit competition to be held in Essex, UK.

 The winner of the CrossFit Games 2015 & 2016, Katrin Davidsdottir, came to support the competition, taking on a Three on One challenge where she would complete three workouts against three different athletes.
 Battling it out with the famous CrossFit workout, Fran, followed by a gruelling mix of deadlifts, burpees and handstand walking.
 The stadium lit up with the crowd’s excitement and support for the athletes and so in 2016, two-times CrossFit Games winner Annie Thorisdottir attended to take on a similar challenge, this time with ‘Amanda’ bar muscle ups, handstand walking, legless rope climbs and sandbag sprints.